A beautiful Fresh Dark Cherry and Orange Pie is the perfect accompaniment to your next BBQ or any get-together.

 There is something magical that happens when you add orange zest to pie.
 Believe it or not, it’s my favorite secret addition to my apple pies for the fall.
 The hint of citrus just makes everything pop.
 In a good way…a really good way.

 Ok, let’s talk crust.
 You can get fancy pants with it and make star cutouts or not.
 You could also do lattice topped or even just a solid crust with some vents cut in the top.
-There’s not right or wrong way to do it, so let your imagination and cookie cutters go wild.
+There’s no right or wrong way to do it, so let your imagination and cookie-cutters go wild.
 Ok, let’s get to the Fresh Dark Cherry & Orange Pie recipe, shall we?

 - 1 cup granulated sugar

 - ¼ teaspoon salt

 - 5 cups whole pitted dark sweet cherries cut in half (about 2 pounds)

 - 2 tablespoons 1/4 stick unsalted butter, cut into 1/2-inch cubes

 - Position rack in lower third of the oven and preheat to 425°F. Whisk 1 cup sugar, cornstarch, and salt in large bowl.
 Toss cherries, orange zest, orange juice, and vanilla with sugar mixture and set aside.